lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 electoral outcomes.

 In this work, I will examine the possible conflict between compactness and community.
-We know that communities of interest are important: Twenty-four states explicitly mention communities of interest, asking that they be considered in the redistricting process \cite{brennan}.
-And the California Redistricting Committee ranked maintaining communities of interest fourth in its list of priorities---above compactness.
+We know that communities of interest are also desired by states: twenty-four states explicitly mention communities of interest, asking that they be considered in the redistricting process \citep{brennan}.
+And the California Redistricting Committee ranked maintaining communities of interest fourth in its list of priorities---over and above compactness.

-It would thus be problematic if mandating compactness meant splitting communities of interest. \citeauthor{wolf2015} writes that "all [compactness] does is needlessly and unproductively split communities, cities, and counties"---in other words, that it separates people with much in common, and puts together people with little.
-The question at hand is thus: are more compact districts more likely to split communities of interest?
+It would thus be problematic if mandating compactness meant splitting communities of interest. \citeauthor{wolf2015} writes that "all [compactness] does is needlessly and unproductively split communities, cities, and counties".
+But is this true?
+Are more compact districts more likely to split communities of interest?

 ## Why homogeneity matters

+Why should we even care if redistricting splits communities of interest?
+In this section, I explain why communities of interest are important.
+Keeping communities of interest together in a district increases descriptive and substantive representation, which leads to better democratic outcomes.
+More homogeneous districts (a strong proxy for communities of interest) have higher turnout levels, more responsive elections, and their elected representatives fight more for their interests \citep{ogrady2018}.

-While the legislature speaks in terms of 'communities of interest', I choose to redefine it as district homogeneity instead.
-One big reason is because the former term is ill-defined and incredibly difficult to measure.
-As
+While the legislature speaks in terms of 'communities of interest', I choose to use district homogeneity as a proxy instead.
+This is for two reasons: i) 'communities of interest' are ill-defined and incredibly difficult to measure;
-\citeauthor{altman1998} writes,
+ii) it is comparatively easier to measure district homogeneity, and it is the best proxy for communities of interest.

+\citeauthor{altman1998} writes that communities of interest are important but difficult to pin down:

-> The question of how redistricting in general, and compactness in particular, affects ‘communities of interest’is important, but ill-defined... the term is often used when we are unable to more conventionally classify the ‘interest’ involved.
-In part because ofthis use of ‘communities of interest’ as a catch-all, these communities are difficult to quantify.
+> The question of how redistricting in general, and compactness in particular, affects 'communities of interest' is important, but ill-defined... the term is often used when we are unable to more conventionally classify the ‘interest’ involved.
+In part because of this use of ‘communities of interest’ as a catch-all, these communities are difficult to quantify.
 The lack of an objective, quantitative, standard for recognizing such communities makes the subject difficult to examine through either statistics or simulation.